eduardoboucas/new-function/README.md

 > 💡 If you're looking for a more advanced starting point and different customization options, consider using the
 > [Netlify CLI](https://cli.netlify.com/commands/functions#functionscreate).

+To develop the function locally, install the [Netlify CLI](https://cli.netlify.com) and run `netlify dev`.

+Once you're ready to deploy, push the file to your repository.
+If you don't have continuous integration set up, you can use the CLI and run `netlify deploy`.